 There is limited work that estimates the 3D position of individual events with a camera.
 One work attempts to remove dark counts and estimate depth from defocus \cite{bocchieri2024scintillation}.
-Another work uses stereo vision with two objectives and mirrors inside the imaging system to project two views of a cubic scintillator onto a hybrid photon detector for reconstructing the tracks of relativistic electrons \cite{filipenko2014three}.
-Our proposed system provides multiple views, is more efficient, and uses a commercially available SPAD camera.
+Another work uses stereo vision with two objectives and mirrors inside the imaging system to project two views of a cubic scintillator onto a hybrid photon detector \cite{filipenko2014three}.
+Our proposed system provides multiple views, is more efficient, and uses a commercially available CMOS single-photon camera.
 A plenoptic SPAD camera was proposed to reconstruct events \cite{dieminger2025ultrafast}.
 The plenoptic camera design's experimental demonstration was limited by low light collection, obtaining up to 4 photons in an image, while its simulated reconstruction of neutrino tracks achieved high resolution.

-\section{Kaleidoscopic event imaging theory}
+\section{Kaleidoscopic Event Imaging Theory}

-Without loss of generality, we consider a square pyramid scintillator throughout this paper.
+We consider a square pyramid scintillator throughout this paper.
 Each face of the scintillator, except for the base, is a specular surface.
 The scintillator has an index of refraction $n>1$ and height $h$.